Ph.D. in Psychology

 Marios Argyrides

-Associate Professor in Counseling Psychology
+Professor in Counseling Psychology

 Head of the Department of Psychology

-Marios Argyrides is an Associate Professor in the Department of Psychology at Neapolis University and a Licensed Psychologist in Cyprus.
+Marios Argyrides is an Professor in the Department of Psychology at Neapolis University and a Licensed Psychologist in Cyprus.
 He received a PhD in 2006 in Counseling Psychology from Tennessee State University...

 Andri Christodoulou